-Getting a job in identity and access management is both rewarding and challenging, but people who know what interview questions to prepare for have a much higher chance of successfully obtaining employment.
+Getting a job in identity and access management is both rewarding and challenging, but candidates who know what interview questions to prepare for have a much higher chance of successfully obtaining employment.
 After all, employers interview an average of five people per hire.
 To actually get a job, you will need to demonstrate your technical and interpersonal skills in a live interview.

 If you are new to the identity and access management field, preparing for an interview may seem like a daunting task.
 You will need to be prepared to handle difficult questions and objections without breaking down.
 However, understanding some of the main questions that employers tend to ask ahead of time will give you an enormous advantage.
 You will, therefore, be able to exude the confidence that ultimately makes an employer confident in hiring you.